drbean/edit/jeffreykuo/send_editing_Final_send.md

 real-time surface roughness prediction system, with an accuracy rate as high as 96.37%

-After reviewing the literature, machine learning methods with image recognition can successfully build predictive models of surface roughness with great practical and be adapted for different applications.
-However, most of the research had focused on plain machining techniques, such as turning, milling.
-In free-form mold surfaces that are milled by a high speed five-axis machine tool, it is a critical issue to measure the roughness of all regions due to the complex and various curvature topology characteristics.
-The purpose of this study is to develop an approach system that could be used to predict the manufacturing system performance (roughness and machining time) for various surfaces with the cutting parameters affected by the axis synchronization due to jerk's selection.
+After reviewing the literature, it can be seen machine learning methods incorporating image recognition can successfully build predictive models of surface roughness which are of great practical use and which are adaptable for use in different applications.
+However, most of this research has focused on plain machining techniques, such as turning or milling.
+In free-form mold surfaces that are milled by a high speed five-axis machine tool, it is a critical issue to measure the roughness of all regions due to their complex and varied curvature topology characteristics.
+Thus, the purpose of this study is to develop an approach system that could be used to predict manufacturing system performance (roughness and machining time) for various surfaces where cutting parameters are affected by axis synchronization due to jerk selection.

 **2. Methodology & method**